 Cross-leveled courses are courses taught with both seminary and undergraduate students in the same classroom.
 These courses are listed in both the Undergraduate Academic Calendar and course listing, and in the Seminary Academic Calendar and course listing.

-Cross-listed courses are courses listed within either the Undergraduate or the Seminary Calendar, but in more than one discipline within that Calendar.
+Cross-listed courses are courses listed in more than one discipline within that Calendar.